 What Are Waterpik Water Flossers?

 Waterpik is a true leader in this industry.
 Holding numerous patents for advanced innovations, the company produces a range of award-winning oral health care products for professional and domestic use, including water flossers or oral irrigators.
 The range of Waterpik products comprises the whole variety of models packed with functions and useful options.
 Choose the model that meets your requirements better and take the strain out of the effort of flossing your teeth with a floss string.
-In this review, you will find water flossers for a single and multiple users, as well as those that are specially designed for people who wear braces.
+In this review, you will find water flossers for a single and multiple users, as well as models specially designed for people that are wearing braces.

 What Features to Compare